mgejo/vscode-sfdx-container/README.md

 When you open a SFDX project folder, the Salesforce Extension Pack extensions load before Remote - Container, thus delaying the "Reopen in container" prompt.

 In order to mitigate this, you can uninstall the Salesforce Extension pack from VSCode when disconnected from any containers and they will be loaded only when VSCode attaches to a container.

+## Clearing the build cache

+Every once in a while there may be conflicts during building new images due to having old software versions in the docker cache.
+To clear the cache, run the command *docker build prune -a* from the host.
+Keep in mind that the first time you build the image after this will take a while.